jasperges/pyblish-blender/README.md

 The `setup()` command will:

-1. Register `blender` and `mayapy` as as a ["host"](http://api.pyblish.com/pages/Plugin.hosts.html) to Pyblish, allowing plug-ins to be filtered accordingly.
+1. Register `blender` as as a ["host"](http://api.pyblish.com/pages/Plugin.hosts.html) to Pyblish, allowing plug-ins to be filtered accordingly.
 2. Append a new menu item, "Publish" to your File-menu
 3. Register a minimal set of plug-ins that are common across all integrations.